 All Aubrey Organics products carry the "leaping bunny" logo, the internationally recognized symbol for "cruelty free" cosmetics.
 Established by the Coalition for Consumer Information in Cosmetics (CCIC), a group of eight national animal protection organizations, the leaping bunny represents a single, comprehensive standard.
 Whenever you see this logo, you can be sure neither the product, nor any of its ingredients has been tested on animals.

 For more than 40 years, Aubrey has been a vocal opponent of animal testing.
-We have never tested on animals, and we never will.
+Aubrey have never tested on animals, and they never will.

 All Aubrey Organics are 100% natural and nearly all products are vegan.
 The vegan logo indicates no animal-derived ingredients.